Sung-Huan/ANNOgesic/docs/source/subcommands.rst

                             $WIG_PATH_1:tex:1:a:+ $WIG_PATH_2:tex:1:a:-.
       --annotation_files ANNOTATION_FILES [ANNOTATION_FILES ...], -g ANNOTATION_FILES [ANNOTATION_FILES ...]
-                            If --tss_source is False, please assign the paths of genome annotation gff files.
+                            If --tss_source is False, please assign the paths of the genome annotation gff files containing CDSs, tRNAs, rRNAs, etc.
-      --combine_all, -c     For generating global promoter motifs across all genomes in TSS files.
+      --combine_all, -c     Generate global promoter motifs across all reference sequences in the TSS files.
 Default is False.

 - **Output files**